flame-engine/flame_splash_screen/README.md

 #### Changing theme

 By default the splash screen has a dark background.
-You can Change it by specifying the `white` theme.
+You can change it by specifying the `white` theme.

 Aside from `FlameSplashTheme.dark`, you can pass `FlameSplashTheme.white` for a white background.